yyilmazhub/Node-Chat/README.md

 # node-chat

 Simple node chat with socket io.
-NPM i to install dependencies
+NPM i on server folder to install dependencies